kyu-sz/WPAL-network/README.md

     WITH_PYTHON_LAYER=1 make all pycaffe -j 8
     ```

-3. Download the RAP dataset
+3. Download the RAP database

-    To get the Richly Annotated Pedestrian (RAP) dataset, please visit rap.idealtest.org to learn about how to download a copy of it.
+    To get the Richly Annotated Pedestrian (RAP) database, please visit rap.idealtest.org to learn about how to download a copy of it.

     It should have two zip files.

     ```
     $RAP/RAP_annotation.zip
-    $RAP/RAP_dataset.zip
+    $RAP/RAP_database.zip
     ```

 4. Unzip them both to the directory.